Armstrong makes first speech since USADA doping report

 The US Anti-Doping Agency published a 1,000-page report last week saying he had been at the heart of "the most sophisticated, professionalised and successful doping programme" ever seen in sport.

-Armstrong's lawyer has described the report as a "one-sided hatchet job".'Not deterred'
+Armstrong's lawyer has described the report as a "one-sided hatchet job".

 At Friday's Livestrong event in his home city of Austin, Armstrong urged supporters of the charity to keep the work going.